mattmcknight13/Roll-a-Dex/README.md

 - Name
 - Race
 - Sex
-- Occupation and history
-- Appearance
-- Talent
-- Mannerism
-- Interactions with other
+- Occupation/class
-- Useful Knowledge/Secret
+- History/Useful Knowledge/Secret
 - Bond/Flaw/Ideals

 #### PostMVP

+- Loading screen

 - Add functionality that makes sure anything in created traits are not already in list on database to avoide doubleling up.

 - Increase number of traits that can be chosen from

 - Default images based on some qualifier (race,sex,job)